ffxf/solax-pv-monitor/utils/README.md

-# Solax PV Monitor Dashboard Management Utility
+# Solax PV Monitor Utilities

+## Dashboard Management Utility

+### Description

-Simple utility to manipulate Solax PV Montiro dashboards if they are modified from within Grafana and then exported.
-Assumes that exporting is donw as a JSON file and with "export externally" turned on.
+Simple utility to manipulate Solax PV Monitor dashboards if they are modified from within Grafana and then exported.
+Assumes that exporting is done as a JSON file and with "export externally" turned on.

 The utility allows to do the following things: